MikiWojak/todo-laravel/README.md

 - Clone the repository
 - Copy __.env.example__ file to __.env__
-- Edit the database credentials in the __.env__
+- Edit the database credentials in the __.env__ file
-- Open the Terminal and execute the commands
+- Open Terminal and execute the commands:

 ```bash
 # Install libraries, packages, etc.